Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-4.md

 # Task 4 - Prepare cloud storage

-When Design Automation executes the Actvity you created in Task 3, it must access the 3ds Max scene file to process and the MAXScript file to run.
+When Design Automation executes the Activity you created in Task 3, it must access the 3ds Max scene file to process and the MAXScript file to run.
 Design Automation also needs to upload the output of the Activity.
 In this task, you will use the Data Management API to access the Forge Object Storage Service (OSS) for this purpose.
-You will also generate temporary signed URLs to let Design Automation download the input files as well as upload the output file.
+You will also generate temporary signed URLs to let Design Automation download the input files and upload the output file.

 ## Create a Bucket

-You use an Postman Environment Variable named `ossBucketKey` for the object key of the Bucket that holds your files in the cloud.
+You use a Postman Environment Variable named `ossBucketKey` for the object key of the Bucket that holds your files in the cloud.

 1. Specify a value for the bucket object key in the Postman Environment Variable named `ossBucketKey`: